bamlab/react-native-testing/src/utils/tests/documentation.md

 ### Scroll View

-TODO: see Antoine Jubin
+Ask Antoine Jubin

+More details in the future

 ### Native code in general

-TODO: By mocking the proper native library with jest
+By mocking the proper native library with jest

+More details in the future